mondaugen/856_for_zellersasn/doc/manual.md

 <tr>
 <td> 63 </td>
 <td> Feedback state </td>
-<td> Sets the feedback state just like the bottom position of the FADE/GAIN/(FBK) switch.
-A non-zero value turns feedback on, a zero value turns it off.
-Note feedback is disabled (cannot be turned on) in AREC mode. </td>
+<td> Sets the feedback state just like the bottom position of the FADE/GAIN/FBK switch.
+A non-zero value turns feedback on, a zero value turns it off. </td>
 </tr>
 </table>